 Here’s a great way to lift people’s spirits.
 Crowdsource your colleagues’ personal or professional highlights from the last week or month.

-Thanks to this icebreaker, you can see what other people have been up to and have experienced, and you can celebrate some of your top moments.
+Thanks to this virtual icebreaker, you can see what other people have been up to and have experienced, and you can celebrate some of your top moments.

 As you kick off your meeting, ask your teammates to post their highlights in an open text poll.
 Then, display the highlights on the screen, and give a shout-out to each one.